Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Appendix

 \subsection{Examples of \LaGoNN modified text}

 \textbf{WARNING:} Some of the examples below are of an offensive nature.
 Please view with caution.

-In this section, we provide examples of how \LaGoNNexp modifies test text from the datasets we studied under the \both configuration.
-We choose this configuration because the information it appends from a NN in the training data to a test instance encapsulates both the \labell and the \textt configuration. \LaGoNNexp was trained under a balanced distribution and five examples per label were chosen randomly on the first, fifth, and tenth step to demonstrate how the same test instance might be decorated with different training examples as the training data grow.
-We recognize that some the images below are difficult to see and have made the images and .csv files available with our code and data files.
+In this section, we provide examples of how \LaGoNNexp modifies test text from the content moderation datasets we studied under the \all configuration.
+We choose this configuration because the information it appends from a NN in the training data to a test instance encapsulates all configurations. \LaGoNNexp was trained under a balanced distribution and five examples per label were chosen randomly on the first, fifth, and tenth step to demonstrate how the same test instance might be decorated with different training examples as the training data grow.
+We have made the .csv files available with our code and data files.
+In order not to break our .pdf generator, we were forced to remove a handful of symbols from the below text, but the original modifications remain in-tact in the .csv files included with our code files.
 Note that MPNET's separator token is </s>, not [SEP].